benwhalley/signalbox/signalbox/docs/questionnaires.rst

 Questionnaires can be spread across multiple pages, and consist of questions.
 Questions can also be grouped into Instruments, which can be placed in a block into a page.
 Questions will often refer to ChoiceSets (groups of discreet options), e.g. for likert type responses.

-Editing via markdown text format
+Editing via yaml text format
 ---------------------------------

 To enable rapid editing of questionnaires, a text-based format is available in which titles, questions and choice-sets can be specified, and which are converted into Asker, Question and ChoiceSet objects in the database.
-This text format is based on [markdown](http://johnmacfarlane.net/pandoc/demo/example9/pandocs-markdown.html).
+This text format is based on YAML.

 The text to edit questionnaires comes in two blocks: the header, which specifies details of the questionnaire as a whole, and the body which contains individual questions and choicesets.